 Professor of psychology in psychiatry, director, Institute for Juvenile Research

-Marc Atkins is professor of psychiatry and psychology at the University of Illinois at Chicago, where he is director of the Institute for Juvenile Research.
+Marc Atkins is professor of psychiatry and psychology at the University of Illinois Chicago, where he is director of the Institute for Juvenile Research.
 He has a long-standing interest in the development of effective mental health services for children and families living in high-poverty urban communities.
 He is an active researcher in childhood ADHD and aggression and community mental health services for children and families.

 His collaborative work with local social service agencies has led to the development of several programs in Chicago-area schools that identify children at risk for academic failure due to behavioral issues and provide family- and school-based mental health support services.